it-is-me-mario/MARIO/README.rst

 Citation
 --------

-In case you use mario, you should use our peer reviewed publication (`Tahavori et al. <https://openresearchsoftware.metajnl.com/articles/10.5334/jors.473>`_) for citiation!
+In case you use mario, you should use our peer reviewed publication (`Tahavori, Golinucci, Rinaldi, et al. <https://openresearchsoftware.metajnl.com/articles/10.5334/jors.473>`_) for citiation!

 License
 -------